nereaiscamu/LauSens_2022/main/README.md

 - `manual_focus.py` : Python script to move camera backward and forward (via input) for focusing.
 It also set the focus step.
 - `microflu.py` : Python script to control pump
 - `imgproc.py` : Python script to process images
+- `clean_img.py` : Python script to process images to remove images outilers (not used)
 - `lausens.png` : LauSens logo image
 - `sensUs.png` : Sens'Us logo image
 - `tmp.png` : Temporarily saved image (used by `gui.py` to compute its sharpness)